-Late summer, and the yard is utterly overgrown.
-I wave to my neighbor through the tangle of grapevine overtaking the north side of my little lot.
-Things grow so fast here.
-I mow a path alongside the explosion of honeysuckle.
+The yard is utterly overgrown.
+I wave to my neighbor through a tangle of grapevine and mow a path alongside the explosion of honeysuckle.
 Volunteer mulberry trees appear out of nowhere, three feet tall before I even notice them.
-How can that be?
+How can this be?

 The Oval One was in town last week.
-Not here in my little burg, but in the neighboring town down river.
-It was billed as a “rally.”
-A campaign event.
-I think they called it that so they could toss out the nonbelievers.
-Two of my friends were there, dressed as Handmaids, in red cloaks and white bonnets.
-One of them even made it into the venue, but was stopped before she could enter the main arena.
-She was escorted back out to the sidewalk by two men who weren’t interested in parsing her First Amendment rights.
+It was billed as a rally, which is to say, a campaign event.
+It never ends, the campaigning.
+Two of my friends were there, dressed as Handmaids in red cloaks and white bonnets.
+One of them even made it into the venue before being escorted back out to the sidewalk by two men who weren’t interested in parsing her First Amendment rights.

 My writing practice is giving me grief; I’d like to blame the Huckster-in-Chief for sucking all the oxygen out of the room, but it’s not his fault.
 (Surprise!
 Not everything is his fault!)
 I am summered out, lazy and without direction, in need of something I know not what.
 I go outside and breathe in the last of the fragrant honeysuckle, and tell myself I’ll cut it back to a manageable size next spring.